EB-5 visa: Securities and Exchange Commission (SEC)

-The Securities and Exchange Commission (SEC) considers some "EB-5 offerings" to be securities covered under U.S. securities laws. "[C]ompanies and individuals that sell EB-5 investments cannot "defraud investors, make false claims or fail to mention relevant information".
+The U.S. Securities and Exchange Commission considers some "EB-5 offerings" to be securities covered under U.S. securities laws. "[C]ompanies and individuals that sell EB-5 investments cannot "defraud investors, make false claims or fail to mention relevant information".
 However, the SEC has limited ability to "bring fraud claims where the funds solicited and the investors are based overseas".

 U. S. Citizenship and Immigration Services (USCIS)

 The U. S. Citizenship and Immigration Services (USCIS) sets guidelines for EB-5 projects and monitors compliance with immigration rules.
 Under EB-5 visa guidelines, "investors must put their capital at risk and the green card is not guaranteed".
 The USCIS also evaluates approvals for regional centers.

 SEC 2013 investor alert

-In 2013, the U. S. Securities and Exchange Commission (SEC) issued an investor alert to warn investors about an increase in fraudulent investment scams that exploit the EB-5 visa program.
+In 2013, the U. S. Securities and Exchange Commission issued an investor alert to warn investors about an increase in fraudulent investment scams that exploit the EB-5 visa program.
 The SEC listed "warning signs of fraud" such as automatic, timely and/or guaranteed "promises of a visa or permanent resident status" and established the SEC Whistleblower Program to offer a monetary award for "exposing EB-5 fraud".
 Under the SEC Whistleblower Program, individuals are eligible to receive a reward for providing the SEC with original information about securities fraud, including EB-5 fraud.
 If the SEC uses the individual's information to bring a successful enforcement action, he or she is eligible to receive 10% to 30% of the monetary sanctions collected as an award.
 A whistleblower's tip about a $147 million EB-5 scheme has already resulted in a $14.7 million SEC award.